Hoyasumii/bee-movie/README.md

 What happened here?

-That is not the hal
+That is not the half